Katamaze/WHMCS-Action-Hook-Factory/CONTRIBUTING.md

 ## You use `Capsule::raw` a lot.
 Why?

-We dislike Laravel (aka Capsule) a lot for more one reason but that's another story.
+We dislike Laravel (aka Capsule) for more one reason but that's another story.
 Simply put, we value **readability over verbosity**.
-A `JOIN` between multiple tables is not a big thing but we think that Laravel makes this unnecessarily long and confusing.
+A `JOIN` between multiple tables is not a big thing but we think that Laravel makes this unnecessarily long and confusing hence we make it `raw`.